Announcement

 • #3

 Playing Doom on the Windows XP, Vista, 7, 8, 10, and 11 operating systems can be problematic.
-Games based on the Doom engine originally ran under MS-DOS.
+Games based on the Doom engine originally ran under DOS.
 Modern Windows versions have limited to no support for DOS programs, and the Doom and other Doom engine games may run poorly, have serious issues (sound support is especially affected), or not run at all, especially if the system is 64-bit.

 Originally posted by Taya Kyle, American Gun